Peapods Finance (PEAS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Peapods Finance Historical Price

-According to the latest data gathered on Peapods Finance live price page, the current price of Peapods Finance is 2.8USD.
-The circulating supply of Peapods Finance(PEAS) is 9.94M PEAS , giving it a market capitalization of $27.80M.
+According to the latest data gathered on Peapods Finance live price page, the current price of Peapods Finance is 2.88USD.
+The circulating supply of Peapods Finance(PEAS) is 9.94M PEAS , giving it a market capitalization of $28.59M.

 The Peapods Finance Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of PEAS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.